18. MESH Namelist

 Interface_Side_Sets

-exodus_block_modulus
+exodus_block_modulus (expert)

 The element block IDs are modified immediately after reading the file.
 Any input parameters that refer to block IDs must refer to the modified IDs.